Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/recreating-my-portfolio-website-in-astro.md

 As you can see, the item variable is retrieved using the `Astro.props`.

 And we can now render a super small part of our application in its component.
-It also uses its own styles, so it's clear as to where these belong too.
+It also uses its own styles, so it's clear where these belong.

 ## Rendering JavaScript inside a component